kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/https@uum7vOhOUR38vLuGZy8Oa.md

 # HTTPS

-HTTPS (Hypertext Transfer Protocol Secure) is the secure version of HTTP, the main way data is sent between your browser and websites.
-HTTPS encrypts this data, making it safer.
-This is very important for sensitive information like bank logins or emails.
-It keeps your data private and secure online.
+HTTPS (Hypertext Transfer Protocol Secure) is HTTP's encrypted version, securing data transmission between browsers and websites.
+Essential for protecting sensitive information like banking and email.
+Ensures privacy and security through data encryption for online communications.

 Visit the following resources to learn more: